MorphStore/Engine/doc/doxygen/pages/tutorials/vector_lib.md

 One of the main drawbacks with structs is that c++-standard prohibits static functors ( `static operator()` ).
 To avoid the need of instantiating the particular struct aside passing a `this` pointer and so on an additional member method has to be used.
 Maybe this can be shortened for ease of use.

 If a primitive shall be fully specialized, an ordinary global function can be used.
+In the following example a quite simple load primitives is shown. `iov::ALIGNED` is the Input/Ouput variant which can be found using SIMDI regarding the cache alignment. `IOGranularity` is just a number, denotating the size of loaded elements.

 ```
  1    template<typename T, int IOGranularity>